sutgeorge/MobilePedalPi/README.md

 - [X] Read about Kotlin Android Bluetooth connectivity
 - [X] Search articles explaining how to port a Kotlin/Android app to iOS
 - [X] Test whether the Puredata effect works with the guitar (Big Jack/small Jack adapter for the guitar cable plugged into the laptop)
-- [ ] Create UML diagrams for the app structure
+- [X] Create diagrams for the app structure
+- [ ] Create a diagram of the physical cabling for the pedal, guitar and amp
 - [ ] Re-read/refresh knowledge on design patterns
 - [ ] Think of design patterns that could be used
 - [ ] Run Pure Data on the Raspberry Pi and check if the guitar can be heard in-real-time with the headphones